Submission Preparation Checklist

 Publisher’s Ethic Rules

 Journal of Ideas in Health (JIDHealth) is an international journal that follows the double-blind peer-review process.
 All authors, reviewers, and editors in JIDHealth are expected to follow the highest ethical standards while conducting research, submitting manuscripts, and throughout the peer-review process.
-The publisher, chief-in-editor, and the journal editors believe that with full respect to ethical guidelines, the quality of the journal would be guaranteed.
+The publisher, chief-in-editor, and the journal editors believe that the journal's quality would be guaranteed with full respect to ethical guidelines.
 JIDHealth publishes at the highest scientific level on original research and review articles dealing with general medicine and health.
-Originality, high scientific quality, and citation potential are the most important criteria for a manuscript to be accepted for publication.
+Originality, high scientific quality, and citation potential are the most important criteria for a manuscript accepted for publication.

 Journal of Ideas in Health encourages the editors, authors, and reviewers to follow the guidelines based on existing Elsevier policies and COPE "s Best Practice Guidelines.
 Detailed information about the publication Ethics and Publication Malpractice Statement for editors (PDF), authors (PDF), and reviewers (PDF) are available online or as a PDF file format.